riscv-software-src/riscof/docs/source/installation.rst

 The above command will generate the following files and directories in the current directory::

- ├──config.ini                   # configuration file for riscof
+ ├──config.ini                   # configuration file for RISCOF
  ├──spike/                       # DUT plugin templates
     ├── env
     │   ├── link.ld              # DUT linker script